- Differentiate between neurons, nerves, and nervous systems

 The information below was adapted from OpenStax Biology 35.1

-Nervous systems throughout the animal kingdom vary in structure and complexity, as illustrated by the variety of animals shown below:
+Nervous systems throughout the animal kingdom vary in structure and complexity:

 - All animals have a true nervous system except sea sponges.